Header image by Sally Yost, 2014 Artist in the Lookout, ©2014

 Click here for more information, directions, and reservations.

-Plumas Arts is working with the Plumas National Forest on our 5th annual collaboration to select and showcase the 2019 Artist in Residence at the Black Mountain Lookout on the Plumas National Forest.
+Plumas Arts is working with the Plumas National Forest on our 6th Annual collaboration to select and showcase artists for the 2020 Artist in Residence at the Black Mountain Lookout on the Plumas National Forest.

 The Artist-In-Residence seeks to use art and artists to explore the many ways in which people relate to the Plumas National Forest.
 The program goals include: